-Our Supportive Housing program provides transitional and permanent housing for 1 to 3 years for individuals and families impacted by domestic violence.
+Our Supportive Housing program provides transitional and permanent housing for 1 to 3 years for individuals and families impacted by intimate partner abuse.
 The transitional housing program provides survivors and their children with up to one year of housing at no cost.
 In lieu of rent, clients commit to saving a portion of their income for use after leaving the program, in order to build their self-sufficiency.
 Our Permanent Housing program provides survivors and their children with up to 3 years of subsidized housing, with the subsidy decreasing slightly every year in order to foster self-sufficiency.
 Permanent Housing clients are expected to save less, since they are also paying part of their rent.
 After three years, our Permanent Housing clients have the opportunity to continue living at their place, with the lease in their name.
 This program is made possible by the partnerships CORA’s family advocates have created with local landlords who are amenable to renting their properties to CORA clients.
 In addition to our wraparound services, family advocates provide weekly self-sufficiency workshops for Supportive Housing clients on saving money, how to improve credit, how to find housing, the different types of housing available, and other topics.

 Family Centered Mental Health Services